Creating a box set bundle for your self-published book is a smart move.

 - Categories: Choose 2 categories.
 Use Publisher Rocket to determine additional categories.

-- ISBN: You can purchase ISBNs at Bowker.com for US based authors.
+- ISBN: You can get an ISBN at Bowker.com for US based authors.

 - Upload your formatted manuscript.
 Check for KDPs recommended formats that include MOBI, Word, or ePub.